National Center for Health Research, Updated November 2, 2020

 People who are over 60 or who have cancer and other serious health conditions, and their loved ones, need to be especially careful.
 The CDC has recently updated which health problems put people at greatest risk, and they include many common health conditions: Anyone who is obese (BMI of 30 or higher) or has a serious heart condition, Type 2 diabetes, a weakened immune system (from cancer or an organ transplant), chronic kidney disease, COPD, or sickle cell disease is especially at risk if they are exposed to the coronavirus.
 Smoking also increases the risk of being seriously harmed by the virus, as do many other medical conditions, including asthma, high blood pressure, pregnancy, HIV, and liver disease.

 If you had scheduled medical appointments, surgery, screening, or other procedures in the spring that were considered not urgent or not immediately life-threatening, those were probably postponed.
-This is for everyone’s protection.
+This was for everyone’s protection.
+Many of those procedures were rescheduled for the summer or autumn, but may have been postponed again as Covid-19 cases surged in October.
 Many hospital staff, including doctors, nurses, receptionists, and cleaning staff, have been exposed to the virus and don’t know whether they can infect others.
 You don’t want to be exposed to the coronavirus when you go in for surgery or testing procedures for other medical conditions.
 And, you don’t want your medical center to be less able to fight the coronavirus at a time when it is spreading throughout your community.
-However, non-urgent medical appointments are being rescheduled again in most communities, so don’t delay rescheduling important medical procedures, tests, or check-ups.

 The coronavirus is still spreading in all 50 states, in urban, suburban, and rural areas, so it is important to listen to health experts who tell you to stay home, limit contact with others, wear a mask, and keep a distance of 6 feet away when you or your family members or caregivers go grocery shopping or other essential activities.
 Unfortunately, some governors, mayors, and state legislators have reopened businesses for political reasons, even in states where the virus is spiking.
 Even if you are staying at home as much as possible, the fact that others in your community are going to bars, parties, restaurants, stores, and hair salons will put you at greater risk when you make essential visits to the supermarket, to work, to the doctor, or spend time outdoors, because you may come into contact with people who are infected because they aren’t being as careful as you are.